joshtynjala/actionscript-3.0-developers-guide/user-interaction/keyboard-input/using-the-ime-class.md

 <div>

-The IME class lets you manipulate the operating system’s IME within Flash Player or Adobe AIR.
+The IME class lets you manipulate the operating system's IME within Flash Player or Adobe AIR.

 Using ActionScript, you can determine the following:

 - If an IME is installed on the user's computer ( `Capabilities.hasIME`)

-- If the IME is enabled or disabled on the user’s computer ( `IME.enabled`)
+- If the IME is enabled or disabled on the user's computer ( `IME.enabled`)

 - The conversion mode the current IME is using ( `IME.conversionMode`)